40 Family Dinner Ideas for Kids

-TIPS for EASY Family Dinners
+Tips for Easy Family Dinners

-- Prep Ahead – To save your sanity during the week – prep one or two items that you are planning on using for dinners that week on the weekend – chopped up an onion, marinate some chicken, make a veggie-loaded pasta sauce, etc. It doesn’t have to be an all-day event.
+- Prep Ahead – To save your sanity during the week – prep one or two items that you are planning on using for dinners that week on the weekend – chopped an onion, marinate some chicken, make a veggie-loaded pasta sauce, etc. It doesn’t have to be an all-day event.
 Even 30 minutes of prep time goes a long way.

 - One Meal for Toddlers, Kids and Adults – Make one dinner for toddlers, kids and you!
 I developed these recipes for toddlers and kids, but I eat them as well!
 Don’t think that you have to make an extra meal just for yourself.
 I sometimes add sriracha, a large green salad or more veggies to my portion depending on what the recipe is, but the base recipe is always the same.

 - Plan Ahead – The one thing that has helped me endlessly is meal planning.
 I choose my meals for the week, go shopping once and then everything is there when I need it.
 I never worry about what I’m going to make that evening and I can also plan to cook double batches for freezer meals.

 - Healthy Chicken Nuggets with Green Bean “Fries”

 - Baby’s First Bolognese

 - Crispy Seasoned Fish with Pineapple & Avocado Chunks

 - Easy Cheesy Garlic Broccoli Pasta

 - Mini Bagel Pizzas with Pepper “Sprinkles”